FrancoisPdev/postgre/README.md

 En cas de doute n’hésitez pas utiliser ```--help``` sur les commandes précédentes.
 ***

-tips : if you are in the CLI, write : sudo -i -u postgre you can see this :
+tips : if you are in the CLI, write : sudo -i -u postgre (= root ) you can see this :
 ```
 postgres@yesweweb-X542UA:~$